nikitadan4pi/BThack-1.20.4/README.md

 </details>

 ## Support
-If you have a bug or want to suggest a feature, create an issue on Github or contact me through the [Discord](https://discord.gg/YmGUCFYRtG) server.
+If you have a bug or want to suggest a feature, create an issue on Github.